-Music: Melodies accessible to a general audience, including a beautiful love song and inspiring 11 o'clock number, all fitting the dramatic action, with rhythms and harmonies from around the world.
+Music: Melodies accessible to a general audience, including a beautiful love song and inspiring 11 o'clock number, all fitting the dramatic action and advancing the plot, with rhythms and harmonies from around the world.

 Farce The show is a fast-paced farce with three male-female couples in romantic distress – Emperor and Empress, Fool and Princess, Professor and Emperor's Bastard Daughter – and the male-male friendship of Emperor and Fool.
 Their subplots all interweave and unfold in comic, romantic, and tragic ways.
 Good character roles for everyone, including the Courtiers/chorus, whose substantial job is to move, sing, and speak frequently and in tight synchrony.